uktrade/great-cms-test-suite/README.md

 *Note it is envisaged that confidence tests are derived from marked tests in the above categories*
 ___

+## Browserstack
+Browserstack can be used to evaluate the behave tests against the suite of devices defined in `browserstack.yml`.
+To use browserstack locally the environmental variables `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` must be present in `config/env/secrets-do-not-commit`.

 ## Helpful links